Before purchasing a DCS instance, identify your requirements and complete the following preparations:

 Choose a cache engine based on service requirements.
 The cache engine cannot be changed once the instance is created.

-- Decide on the required cache engine edition and version.
+- Decide on the required cache engine version.

 Perform this step if you choose Redis as the cache engine.